lilo-san/cha-documentation/README.md

 It replaces the OEM controller board and adds compatibility with other consoles and PC over bluetooth.

 # Installing Software

+The next method can be used not only to install alternative software to the oem but also to recover the system in case any problem happens.

 ## Opening the device
 To reach the SOC is necessary to open the device, thankfully this is quite straightforward.